SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0013-removal-of-bridge-in-client-tier.md

 * Good, because it centralizes all external communication through the Gateway.
 * Good, because it removes unnecessary abstractions that no longer provide value.
 * Good, because new client types can be added without modifying internal classes.
-* Bad, because platform-specific rendering or behavior must now be handled entirely outside the system.
+* Bad, because platform-specific concerns now depend completely on external clients, which may require clearer documentation to ensure consistent integration.